Comparative Kingship: the early medieval Kingdoms of Northern Britain and Ireland

 Dunseverick promontory fort (Image by Patrick Gleeson)

-Detailed work has already been undertaken on the major centres of Dál Riata in Scotland, the most famous being Dunadd in Argyll.
-As such, this case study will focus on Dunseverick in Northern Ireland, a stunning promontory on the northern coast of Co.
+The case study for Dál Riata was Dunseverick in Northern Ireland, a stunning promontory on the northern coast of Co.
 Antrim.
 This site has been identified as one of the major royal seats of the Dál Riata dynasty.
 Despite this, no modern excavation or survey work has been undertaken on the promontory and there has been no review of the wider archaeological landscape that includes the largest hoard of Roman coins ever recovered in Ireland and a probable inauguration site.
+Project survey and excavations revealed extensive remains on the promontory, though much of the deposits dated to the high medieval period.

 Munster